This is a bit hard to admit…but I used to really struggle to fit enrichment subjects into our homeschool schedule.

 You can expect Monday morning emails full of homeschool tips, support, encouragement, freebies, curriculum deals, and laughs!

-You’ll be that much closer to finishing by lunchtime!
+And you’ll be that much closer to finishing by lunchtime with these routine cards!

 Want to hold onto all of this for later?